johnrjj/react-measure-text-worker/README.md

 ## API

-`MeasureTextOffThread` renders as a "child as a function" component which provides a textData object to the children, which the children can then use to render however they would like.
+`MeasureTextOffThread` renders a "child as a function" component which provides a textData object to the children, which the children can then use to render however they would like.

 ```jsx
 import { MeasureTextOffThread } from 'measure-text-off-thread';